-- Write SPK\EN = 0 to the register (0x01, 6).
-This write disables each speaker amplifier, but leaves all other circuits operating. - Write SWS = 1 to the register (0x01, 5).
-This action disables most of the amplifier functions. - Apply VIL to EN.
+- Write EN = 0 to the register (0x01, 6).
+This write disables the amplifier, but leaves all other circuits operating. - Write SWS = 1 to the register (0x01, 5).
+This action disables most of the amplifier functions. - Apply V{IL} to EN.
 This action shuts down all the circuits and has very low quiescent current consumption.
-This action resets the registers to its default values.
+This action resets the register to its default values.

-CAUTION:
+CAUTION

-Do not interrupt the shutdown sequence after changing EN from $V{IH}$ to $V{IL}$ .
+Do not interrupt the shutdown sequence after changing EN from V{IH} to $V{\text{IL}}.$

 Do not interrupt the shutdown sequence after changing SWS from 0 to 1.

-TPA2018D1 AGC RECOMMENDED SETTINGS
+TPA2028D1 AGC RECOMMENDED SETTINGS